 Councilor de Geofroy wanted to congratulate everyone for the great work on the Strafford Square Round About.
 Councilor de Geofroy asked the question how it was going and timeline for finishing touches.
 Mr. Nourse stated that they opened the Strafford Round About 2 weeks ago tomorrow.
 Mr. Nourse further noted to his knowledge there have been no fender benders reported and he noted that there were some motorists going the wrong way through the circle during the first couple of days.
 Mr. Nourse noted they have started to install curbing, will have concrete next week.
 Mr. Nourse stated that he will open up the double crosswalks when they get the Rapid Reflectorized Flashing Beacons operational.
 Mr. Nourse further stated that the speed table is going to be installed in the next couple of weeks.
-He stated that the final pavement will be down next spring and ne noted that there will go out and put another 1 1⁄2" of pavement and restripe the entire thing.
+He stated that the final payement will be down next spring and ne noted that there will be some shimming on both sides of the speed table, it is concrete.
+In the springtime they will go out and put another 1 1⁄2" of payement and restripe the entire thing.
 Councilor Beaudoin asked what the illumination was going to be.
 Mr. Nourse stated that the lighting is like the historical lighting they have downtown.
 The temporary lighting is out now until the permanent lighting is ready.